karcagtamas/MyExercism/fsharp/isogram/README.md

 # Isogram

+Welcome to Isogram on Exercism's F# Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Determine if a word or phrase is an isogram.

 An isogram (also known as a "nonpattern word") is a word or phrase without a repeating letter, however spaces and hyphens are allowed to appear multiple times.